U.S. Department of State

 Our History

-in 1985, Secretary George P. Shultz convened the first meeting of the U.S. Department of State’s Overseas Security Advisory Council (OSAC).
-Following a wave of bombings, hijackings, and other terrorist threats, Secretary Shultz realized it was critical to create an open dialogue between the U.S. Government and the American private sector for greater awareness and collaboration on security concerns abroad.
-Over the years, that original small advisory committee grew to over 30,000 members and in order to better serve that wider community, in July 2024, OSAC as a Federal Advisory Committee Act (FACA) was officially sunset and transitioned to a true public-private partnership.
+On July 1, 1985, Secretary Shultz convened the first meeting of the Overseas Security Advisory Council (OSAC).
+In the decades since, this small advisory group grew to include security professionals from over 7,000 U.S. organizations operating abroad.
+In order to better serve this wider community, in 2024 OSAC as a Federal Advisory Committee was officially sunset and transitioned to a true public-private partnership.
 With this change, the letters, O-S-A-C, were adopted as the new formal name, "OSAC."

 Our Membership